npm/npm/doc/json.md

 The "modules" member exposes CommonJS modules in the package.
 So, if you had a package named `foo`, and the package.json contains `"modules":{"bar":"./lib/baz"}`, and there was a file called `./lib/baz.js`, then require("foo/bar") would include the module defined in `./lib/baz.js`.

+Just like the `main` script, the modules linked in this fashion will have their dependencies and paths set up properly by npm.

 ## scripts